Walter0697/PantryPal/CLOUDFLARE-DEPLOYMENT.md

 We use Cloudflare R2 Storage for artifact storage to overcome size limitations of direct deployments through Cloudflare Pages, especially when using server-side rendering or API routes.
 This approach gives us more control over the deployment process.

+## File Size Limitations

+Cloudflare Pages has a strict file size limit of 25 MiB per file.
+Next.js builds can generate large files, especially webpack cache files (*.pack, *.map) that often exceed this limit.
+Our custom build scripts handle this by:

+1. Excluding large webpack cache files (*.pack, *.map)
+2. Removing any file larger than 20MB from the final build
+3. Creating a minimal bundle that stays within Cloudflare's limits

+This approach ensures our deployments won't fail due to the "Pages only supports files up to 25 MiB in size" error.

 ## Setup Requirements

 Before deploying, ensure you have: